 I have been an active member of AmSAT since I graduated in 2003.
 I served on the AmSAT Board of Directors from 2008-2012.

 In 2017 I joined the faculty of MinnCAT—an AmSAT certified Alexander Teacher training program in the Twin Cities.
+I also began teaching on an annual residential course in Malibu, CA and North Carolina.

 I originally came to the Alexander Technique looking for help managing chronic neck, shoulder and back pain in my 20’s.
 Studying with an Alexander teacher taught me how I could consciously ease the physical discomfort that was impacting all areas of my life.
 I found that I was also drawn to the Alexander Technique because it was simple and extremely practical